What is Preventive Maintenance?

 - An equipment sensor shows that a shaft is vibrating beyond normal limits.
 A work order is created with instructions to inspect, and potentially replace, the bearings (condition-based maintenance).

-Advantages of Preventive Maintenance
+Advantages and Disadvantages of Preventive Maintenance

 - Lower Overall Maintenance Costs: Unplanned maintenance is often more expensive due to excessive downtime, loss of production, and expedited shipping fees.
 The cost of preventive maintenance activities is more controlled.
 In fact, companies typically save 12-18% on total maintenance costs using preventive maintenance.